Volunteer With Us

 One volunteer told us they filled it out in 30 seconds, but we think it may take more like a couple minutes!
 This information just helps us to send you some exact match projects for your consideration.
 Once you fill out the form, you’ll get connected with our Volunteer Advisor.

-Your Digital Orientation will start right away and will be sent to your email.
+Your Online Orientation will start right away and will be sent to your email.
 The Online Orientation will help you make decisions about volunteering with us.
 We’re pretty fast at this, so you’ll get an email within 2 or 3 minutes.
 Be sure to check spam folder if you don’t see it right away.

 After an extensive background check and fingerprint clearance process, you’ll start your training.
 At the Open House Training you’ll hear about opportunities and begin your Trauma Informed Training.
 Once you are trained for your area, you’ll get scheduled with other volunteers!